Brick Plot

 .with_sequences(iter)Load character sequences (one string per row)

-.with_names(iter)Load row labels (one per sequence)
+.with_names(iter)Load row labels (one per sequence); row 0 appears at the top

 .with_template(map)Set HashMap<char, CSS color>